DWDatITP/sample-stormpath-login/README.md

 Your `.env` file should have 4 lines in it, one for each of the environment variables.

 Now that your `.env` file is set up, you can run the command described above to run the app locally.

+To view the users who have signed up for your app, open the stormpath addon:

+`heroku addons:open stormpath`

+And click the "accounts" link.